lucianobcorrea/slothify/README.md

 # Platform for Combating Procrastination

-Welcome to the Platform for Combating Procrastination, developed as part of my final thesis project in Computer Science.
-This platform leverages gamification to help users overcome procrastination and stay motivated in their learning journey.
-By incorporating interactive challenges, rewards, and storytelling elements, the platform transforms learning into an engaging, fun, and rewarding experience.
+This project is being developed as part of my final thesis in Computer Science.
+The platform leverages gamification to help users overcome procrastination and stay motivated in their learning journey.
+By incorporating interactive challenges, rewards, and storytelling elements, it transforms learning into an engaging, fun, and rewarding experience.

 ## 🛠️ Technologies Used